TheWover/donut/docs/api.md

 <h3>4.
 Calling an API</h3>

-<p>Calling an API can be accomplished by referencing the function pointer in a pointer to <code>DONUT_INSTANCE</code>.
+<p>If the API were successfully resolved, simply referencing the function pointer in a pointer to <code>DONUT_INSTANCE</code> is enough to invoke it.
 The following line of code shows how to call the <code>Sleep</code> API declared earlier.</p>

 <pre style='color:#000000;background:#ffffff;'>inst<span style='color:#808030; '>-</span><span style='color:#808030; '>></span>api<span style='color:#808030; '>.</span><span style='color:#400000; '>Sleep</span><span style='color:#808030; '>(</span><span style='color:#008c00; '>1000</span><span style='color:#808030; '>*</span><span style='color:#008c00; '>5</span><span style='color:#808030; '>)</span><span style='color:#800080; '>;</span>
 </pre>

-<p>Future plans for Donut are to provide multiple options for resolving API; Import Address Table (IAT), Export Address Table (EAT) and <a href="https://modexp.wordpress.com/2019/05/19/shellcode-getprocaddress/">Exception Directory</a> to name a few.</p>
+<p>Future plans for Donut are to provide multiple options for resolving API; Import Address Table (IAT), Export Address Table (EAT) and <a href="https://modexp.wordpress.com/2019/05/19/shellcode-getprocaddress/">Exception Directory</a> to name a few.
+It should also be much easier to write custom payloads using the loader.</p>

 </body>
 </html>